 - understand the factors influencing the employment of people from diverse groups.

-Read our Equity and Diversity Management Plan
+Read our Diversity and Inclusion Management Plan

 We are committed to ensuring an accessible and inclusive work environment to enable people with disability to participate fully in all aspects of employment wherever possible.

 Our Disability Access and Inclusion Plan enables us to take a proactive approach towards meeting the needs of all of our customers and employees.
 This plan is part of our customer service commitment and was developed based on research and consultation with employees, customers, stakeholders and disability service providers.

 It provides the framework to identify access and inclusion barriers and to implement strategies to overcome these barriers.

 We believe that employing people with disability strengthens our already diverse workforce and we will ensure that people with disability have the same opportunities as other people to access and participate in employment.

 Read our Disability Access and Inclusion Plan